bitmovin/bitmovin-player-ios-analytics-conviva/README.md

 ### External VST tracking

-If your app needs additional setup steps which should be included in VST tracking, such as DRM token generation, before the `Player` instance can be initialized, the `ConvivaAnalytics` can be initialized without an `Player` instance.
+If your app needs additional setup steps which should be included in VST tracking, such as DRM token generation, before the `Player` instance can be initialized, the `ConvivaAnalytics` can be initialized without a `Player` instance.
 Once the `Player` instance is created it can be attached.

 1. Create the `ConvivaAnalytics` instance with your `customerKey` and configuration.